weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Step 2: Install a client library

-We suggest using a Weaviate client ([read more](../client-libraries/index.md)) to work with your preferred programming language.
+Install the Weaviate [client library](../client-libraries/index.md)) for your preferred programming language.

-To install your preferred client, run the installation code for your language:
+To install the library, run the installation code for your language:

 import CodeClientInstall from '/_includes/code/quickstart/clients.install.mdx';